How-to

 Investigating an Alert

-Read the alert summary, follow the playbook, check related alerts, and act — without having to know every detector's internals.
+Read the AI brief, follow the playbook, check the incident context, and act — without having to know every detector's internals.

 Jump to section